Skip to Content

 For more information visit the Pfizer vaccine website.

-Cost and insurance: COVID-19 vaccines are available for free, regardless of insurance coverage.
+Cost and insurance: COVID-19 vaccines are available and covered by insurance.

 How vaccines work